Structure and stability of high-redshift galaxies in cosmological simulations: Summary

 We have investigated the structure of high-redshift ($z\approx 1.5-2$) galaxies in a suite of cosmological simulations with different star formation efficiency and feedback strength.
 Our main results are summarized below:

 \begin{itemize}

-\item Unlike the regular appearance of low-redshift disk galaxies, the galaxies in our simulations have thick stellar disks with irregular, prolate shapes.
+\item Unlike the regular appearance of low-redshift disc galaxies, the galaxies in our simulations have thick stellar \revis{components} with irregular, prolate shapes.
 The kinematics are dominated by turbulent motions and not by rotation.
 The stellar surface density profiles are approximately exponential, with the scale length of about 1~kpc.

-\item Although the vertical scale heights for all gas and all stars are large, cold molecular gas is concentrated in relatively thin disks.
+\item Although the vertical scale heights for all gas and all stars are large, cold molecular gas is concentrated \revis{to a relatively thin plane}.
 Young stars, which form from the molecular gas, likewise have the distribution with axis ratios $c/a = 0.1-0.2$.

 \item Spatial correlation between the peaks of gas density and SFR deteriorates with the age of stellar population and almost disappears after $\sim 50$~Myr, because of stellar feedback dispersing old gas clouds around star-forming regions.